Starring: Xavier Dolan, Harris Dickinson (Beach Rats), Gabriel D'Almeida Freitas

 ‘Nice guys…’, he ponders, ‘people don’t trust them.
 I don’t know why’.
 It’s something Dolan has acknowledged and responded to with angst in the past.
 But Matthias et Maxime portrays his nicest guys yet – and proves, so gracefully, that no one does it better.

 Reviewed at the 2019 Festival de Cannes.
-Matthias et Maxime is yet to receive a UK release date.
+Matthias et Maxime is available to watch on MUBI.

 |What||Matthias et Maxime review|